nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ### Electrum Bitcoin wallet via NymConnect

-To download the Electrum visit the [official webpage](https://electrum.org/#download).
+To download Electrum visit the [official webpage](https://electrum.org/#download).
 To connect to the Mixnet follow these steps:

 1. Start and connect NymConnect (or `nym-socks5-client`)
 2. Start your Electrum Bitcoin wallet